-Slowly but surely, more and more research is being done on lipedema, a condition that affects many hundreds of thousands of individuals, most often ladies.
-Lipedema is most commonly manifested by an exaggerated amount of excess fat in the lower extremities, from the upper thighs all the way to ankles (often referred to “cankles”).
-Less commonly, it can affect also the upper extremities, from the underarms down to wrist.
-The genetic is being currently studied most seriously in England and the rest of Europe.
+Slowly but surely, more and more research is being done on lipedema, a condition I treat with a specialized liposuction technique at my plastic surgery practice in Toronto.
+This condition affects many hundreds of thousands of individuals, most often ladies.
+Lipedema is most commonly manifested by an exaggerated amount of excess fat in the lower extremities, from the upper thighs all the way to ankles (often referred to as “cankles”).
+Less commonly, it can affect also the upper extremities, from the underarms down to the wrist.
+The genetics are being currently studied most seriously in England and the rest of Europe.

 That being said, my experience in Toronto does point towards a genetic factor, as many of my patients will mention their mother, sometimes also grand-mother, as having a similar, often more advanced condition.
 I have been treating Canadian patients with lipedema for many years now.